 Size Matters: Avoiding Digestive Disasters

-Watch for warning signs like gagging, excessive drooling, or sudden disinterest in food.
+Be alert to such warning signs as gagging, excessive drooling, or loss of interest in food.
 These symptoms may indicate lodged pieces requiring veterinary attention.
-Dr. Lisa Freeman advises: “When in doubt, cut it smaller than you think necessary.”
+Dr. Lisa Freeman recommends: when unsure, trim it smaller than it seems to need.

 Prevention Through Smart Preparation